QEHS-SpecialProjects/Tic-Tak-Toe-Dawson/README.md

 Algorithm is based on chance, percentages to make choices

-Easter Egg: winning on impossible mode: choose two adjacent sides, then corner to form triple threat
+Easter Egg: winning on impossible mode: choose two specific adjacent sides (top and right), then corner to form triple threat
 - taking center is only way AI will counter this